-Unlike most cats the Lion is the only member of the Cat family that live in groups called prides.
-The pride consists of a dominant male, a matriarch and her sisters and their cubs.
-Lions are known to have huge appetites and are capable of consuming as much as 25 percent of their own body weight in a single feeding.
-While only the males have manes, some male remain mane less but can still be identified by their size and muscle structure distinguish them from the females.
+The lion is the only member of the cat family to live in social groups called prides.
+The pride consists of a matriarch, several of her sisters, their cubs, and a dominant male.
+These large cats have very large appetites and can consume up to 25 percent of their own body weight in a single feeding.
+Only the males have manes, which develop between 2 to 3 years of age.
+Some males remain maneless, but their size and muscle structure distinguish them from the females.

 Both the lion and lioness can make for extremely exciting hunts.
 This member of the Big Five deserves your utmost respect.
 He is extremely nimble and fast, able to cover 100 yards in 3 to 4 seconds.
 Unpredictable as a house cat and extremely vindictive, he will finish what he starts and is well-equipped to make short work of a man.
 An ambush predator, if he is hurt and he knows what has hurt him, he will be intent on doing something about it!

 Lion can be hunted throughout Africa and are a fantastic hunting experience.
 These big cats are a prized trophy and are pure excitement to hunt.
 You are scared 3 times on a lion hunt, first when you see the big tracks on the ground, next when you hear his intimidating roar, and for a third time when you lay your eyes on him.